Stinky tofu: Barbecued stinky tofu

 Barbecued stinky tofu is a popular stinky tofu variety believed to have originated in Taipei's Shenkeng District, and is served in many of Taiwan's night markets.
 It is often described as have a nutty, smooth center and a spongy outer skin.
 Cubes of stinky tofu are speared on a bamboo skewer are roasted over charcoal with roasted meat sauce.
 Because of the huge amount of seasonings, the unpleasant odor of barbecued stinky tofu is comparatively weaker.
 Therefore, barbecued stinky tofu is always recommended for people trying stinky tofu for the first time.

 United States

 Stinky tofu can also be found in specialty restaurants in some parts of the United States (with preparation methods altered where needed to comply with U.S. food safety laws).
+Besides restaurants, some grocery stores are starting to carry packaged ones to make easily at home.